paste values only with no formatting in vba

-Paste Values Only with No Formatting in VBA
+How to Paste Values Only in VBA (Without Formatting)

 You can use the following syntax in VBA to copy a specific range of cells and paste the values only to a new location with no formatting: